christianrhodes18/Three-Level-Action-Game/README.md

 will inherit qualities from a more basic class.
 For example, health bars and walls inherit from a quad class, whereas bullets, players, and enemies will inherit from a circle class.

+## Requirements:
+freeglut must be installed on the system.
+To install it, follow the steps found at http://freeglut.sourceforge.net/docs/install.php

 ## Directions to Run:
 - It is recommended to run this application with an IDE.
 I recommend CLion as it was used during development.
 - When opening the project, a folder called 'cmake-build-debug' will be created.
 It is essential to move the file named 'freeglut.dll' (in the root directory) into the 'cmake-build-debug' folder for OpenGLL to recognize GLUT.
 Without doing this, an error such as 'Process finished with exit code -1073741515' will arise.